-So.
-You have leveled a character or two to 80, gotten an interest in engaging in group content, and geared something up accordingly.
+So you've leveled a character or two to level 80, found an interest in engaging in group content, and geared a class up accordingly.
 But...how do you practice?
 Welcome to the Special Forces Training Arena.

 Special Forces Training Area